ASE A5 Brakes Practice Test

 Answer A is wrong.
 Hydroboost brake units use power steering pressure instead of engine vacuum for brake assist.

 Answer B is wrong.
-The vacuum check valve controls the flow of vacuum to a vacuum power booster.
+The vacuum check valve controls the vacuum flow to a vacuum power booster.

 Answer C is wrong.
 A clogged inlet valve blocks or slows the airflow into a vacuum booster.